Judicial Council Vice-Chair

 I previously served as a Representative in the House of Representatives for the 2021-2022 school year.
 During that time, I served on the Elections Committee as Vice-Chair of Data and Statistics.
 The 13th Congress was able to pass several items of legislation that increased equity and quality of life for Oregon State University students.
 I’m happy to talk about the work that I did during my time in the house, please reach out!

-This section lists my votes on legislation to provide additional transparency into my actions as well as other news from my work in government.
+This section lists my votes on legislation during my time as ASOSU Representative as well as other news from my work in government.

 - This page contains the most up to date version of the memo I put out at the beginning of spring term 2023 looking ahead to the remainder of my time at OSU.
 I am excited for the term ahead, but as always there are things I think those around me, myself included, could improve on.
 Latest version of memo: EMH-Memo-2023-001.pdf04-Apr-2023 | 60 Words | 1 min read

 - The below is a draft of a talk on Oregon ethics laws I was going to give to incoming members of ASOSU so they were slightly more aware of how they played into state policies.
 This is not legal advice, I am not a lawyer and never intend to be one.
 Contact qualified legal council for legal advice (the Oregon Government Ethics Commission is a great resource).
 I want to talk about ethics laws in Oregon and how they apply to members of the ASOSU Congress.

 Oregon Ethics Law and You29-Dec-2022 | 551 Words | 3 min read

 - This is all the fee bills that were voted on while I was a representative during joint sessions.
 The only bill I voted against was the ASOSU bill because of the issues I wrote about earlier.
 The motion I made to extend discussion failed and as such, I felt it was appropriate to express my lack of approval with the budget as it stood.
 HB-13.05: HSRC Fee Bill - Aye